 Courts will always consider the best interests of the child or children first when petitioned to change visitation, but the rights and desires of the parent will be considered.
 To receive permission to modify custody, the parent seeking the modification must demonstrate that he or she has a substantial change in circumstances.

 After a custody or visitation order is finalized, future issues may arise concerning the relocation of children.
 Whether you are seeking to move out of state with your child or you want to prevent the relocation of your child, it is important to have a clear understanding of your rights and responsibilities.
 A parent is not permitted to relocate without a court order or written consent of the other party.

 A parent must file for relocation approval if he or she plans on moving a child more than 50 miles away.
-If you seek to move away from Coral Springs with your children or prevent the other parent from changing your children’s residence, Coral Springs child custody attorney Stuart N. House, P.A. stands ready to help.
+If you seek to move away with your children, or to prevent the other parent from changing your children’s residence, Coral Springs child custody attorney Stuart N. House, P.A. stands ready to help.
 Our Firm has the knowledge and experience handling all types of custody cases including post-judgment modifications, visitation, enforcement and contempt.
 Together, we will develop the strategic plan based on the law that will yield the best results for your situation.
-Our custody lawyers proudly represent clients throughout Broward County.
+Our child custody lawyers proudly represent clients in Coral Springs and throughout Broward County.